Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

 Now that the AKS cluster is up and running, we need to confirm that Cilium is installed correctly.
 To do this, you can examine the status of your workloads either through the Azure portal or by connecting directly to the cluster.

-Make Sure `cilium-operator` and `hubble-relay` are running.
+Make sure `cilium-operator` and `hubble-relay` are running.

 ![Portal AKS Workloads](/assets/img/posts/2024-05-10-aks-byocni-cilium/portalAksWorkloads.png)

-> [!NOTE]
-> **Automatic Scaling:** You'll notice on the Azure portal that your AKS cluster is automatically scaling to at least two nodes.
+> :memo: **Note:** You'll notice on the Azure portal that your AKS cluster is automatically scaling to at least two nodes.
 This is because Cilium requires a minimum of two nodes to handle failover and redundancy, which is crucial for maintaining network stability and reliability.

 ![Portal AKS Node Pools](/assets/img/posts/2024-05-10-aks-byocni-cilium/portalAksNodePools.png)